 Secure Select ballots are not traditional in appearance; instead, they are a summary of the voter’s selections printed on the voter’s printer paper with a QR code, which contains the voter’s selections.
 The QR code can be scanned by a smartphone or 2D bar code reader.
 After printing, the voter ends their session and their selections are cleared from memory.
 The voter cannot reprint their ballot.

-In 2020, the system is available to Uniformed and Overseas Citizens Absentee Voting Act (UOCAVA) voters and voters with disabilities — it is not available in any jurisdictions to all registered voters.
+In 2020, the system was available to Uniformed and Overseas Citizens Absentee Voting Act (UOCAVA) voters and voters with disabilities — not available in any jurisdictions to all registered voters.
 Voters with disabilities can use their own Audio-Tactile Interface (ATI) to mark their ballots through the system.

 Voters access Secure Select via a link from their county.
 They may receive this link via email or may be directed to the web application through their jurisdiction’s elections website.
 To access the system, a voter inputs varying levels of personal identifying information, such as their first and last name and date of birth.
 Submitting this information allows the system to provide the voter with the proper ballot style.
 The voter then may be required to further confirm their identity with a PIN received from their county and the last four digits of their Social Security Number (SSN).